 - Basic DSP for feedback suppression and EQ adjustment.

-These facilities typically accommodate between 200 and 700 worshippers.
+These churches typically accommodate between 200 and 700 attendees.

 - Dedicated choir area.